-- The Pfizer-BioNTech COVID-19 Vaccine series is given in 2 doses (0.3 ml each) and scheduled 17-21 days apart. - The Moderna COVID-19 Vaccine series is given in 2 doses (0.5 ml each) and scheduled 24-28 days apart. - Second doses of the Pfizer-BioNTech and Moderna COVID-19 vaccines should be given as close to the recommended interval as possible.
-However, there is no maximum interval between doses.
-Second doses given earlier do not need to be repeated. - No data exist on the interchangeability of COVID-19 vaccines.
+- The Pfizer-BioNTech COVID-19 Vaccine series is given in 2 doses (0.3 ml each) and scheduled 21 days apart. - The Moderna COVID-19 Vaccine series is given in 2 doses (0.5 ml each) and scheduled 28 days apart. - Second doses of the Pfizer-BioNTech and Moderna COVID-19 vaccines should be given as close to the recommended interval as possible - Persons should not be scheduled to receive the second dose earlier than recommended; however, second doses administered on days 17-21 (Pfizer-BioNTech) and days 24-28 (Moderna) are considered valid.
+Second doses inadvertently given earlier than this 4-day grace period do not need to be repeated. - When not feasible to adhere to the recommended interval, the second dose may be scheduled for administration up to 6 weeks (42 days) after the first dose.
+Second doses given later than the recommended interval do not need to be repeated. - No data exist on the interchangeability of COVID-19 vaccines.
 Individuals initiating a vaccine series by a particular manufacturer (i.e., Pfizer-BioNTech or Moderna) should complete the series using the same product since the vaccines are NOT interchangeable.
-However, if two doses of different mRNA COVID-19 vaccine products are inadvertently administered, no additional doses of either vaccine are recommended at this time. - Routine prophylactic administration of antipyretic or analgesic medications (e.g., acetaminophen, non-steroidal anti-inflammatory drugs) for the purpose of preventing post-vaccination symptoms is not currently recommended.
+However, if two doses of different mRNA COVID-19 vaccine products are inadvertently administered, no additional doses of either vaccine are recommended at this time. - In exceptional situations in which the first-dose vaccine product cannot be determined or is no longer available, any available mRNA COVID-19 vaccine may be administered at a minimum interval of 28 days between doses to complete the mRNA COVID-19 vaccination series. - Routine prophylactic administration of antipyretic or analgesic medications (e.g., acetaminophen, non-steroidal anti-inflammatory drugs) for the purpose of preventing post-vaccination symptoms is not currently recommended.
 Information on the impact of such use on mRNA COVID-19 vaccine-induced antibody responses is not available at this time.
 These medications may be taken for the treatment of post-vaccination local or systemic symptoms, if medically appropriate.

-8. Document administration and schedule the second vaccine dose.
+9. Document administration and schedule the second vaccine dose.

 - Inmate Vaccine Administration Documentation.
 Administration will be documented in the Patient Medical Record (BEMR).
 Under flow sheets and immunization, note the COVID-19 immunization administered from the drop down menu.
 Record the dose number, location, lot number, dosage, route, expiration date and provider. - If vaccine was not given, record the reason(s) (e.g., medical contraindication, refusal). - Utilize the comments section as needed. - Enter the second vaccine dose date in the scheduler and upon exiting, do not forget to save the immunization flow sheet data. - After administration of the first vaccine dose, place the patient on a medical hold in BEMR.
-Do not remove the medical hold until after the second vaccine dose has been administered. - Patients refusing second doses should not be removed from a medical hold until the scheduled date of the second vaccine dose. - Employee Vaccine Administration Documentation.
-Administration will be documented in the Vaccine Administration Management System (VAMS) a system developed by the CDC for COVID-19 vaccine management no later than 24 hours after vaccine administration.
+Do not remove the medical hold until after the second vaccine dose has been administered. - → Patients refusing second doses should not be removed from a medical hold until the scheduled date of the second vaccine dose.

+Employee Vaccine Administration Documentation.
+Administration will be documented in the Vaccine Administration Management System (VAMS) - a system developed by the CDC for COVID-19 vaccine management - no later than 24 hours after vaccine administration.